 Complaints Procedure

-We always aim to resolve concerns as quickly and amicably as possible.
+We always aim to resolve concerns quickly and amicably.

 How to Make a Complaint

-🔹 Informal Complaints: If possible, speak to a staff member involved in your care.
-Many issues can be resolved immediately without the need for a formal process.
+If possible, speak to a staff member involved in your care.
+Many issues can be resolved immediately without a formal process.

 What Happens Next?

-• We will acknowledge your complaint within 3 working days.
+We will acknowledge receipt of your complaint within 3 working days to confirm we have received your concern and begun our review.

 Who Can Make a Complaint?

-If you are complaining on behalf of someone else, we may need written permission unless they are unable to provide consent due to illness or disability.
+If you are complaining on behalf of someone else, we may need written permission, unless the person is unable to provide consent.

 Time Limits for Complaints